 Most Liberal Democrats would agree that there’s only one Roger Roberts.
 As I discovered this morning in Sutton, however, there is a second and a darn fine chap he is too.
 For the Sutton Roger Roberts is the Liberal Democrat candidate in the Worcester Park ward by-election, where he has lived for over thirty years.

-The polling day for Roger Roberts is this Thursday and details of how you can help him are over on Flock Together.
+The polling day for Roger Roberts is this Thursday.
+Do help him if you can.